eMapR/TSPO/README.md

 *   Custom attribution using dropdowns, sliders (Dial), proportional inputs (Prop), and comment fields

-*   Local storage and retrieval of plot-level attribution using SQLite
+*   Local or remote storage and retrieval of plot-level attribution using SQLite

-*   User session tracking based on IP address
+*   User session tracking based on IP address and user name

 *   Support for re-evaluation workflows (QA/QC and training)